-You should only accept or provide entertainment (e.g. lunches, dinners, sporting events, arts and theatre) for customers and business associates where the nature and value of the entertainment is reasonable in relation to the nature and value of the business relationship with the company and the seniority of the people partaking in the entertainment.
+You should only accept or provide entertainment (e.g. lunches, dinners, sporting events, arts and theatre) for clients and business associates where the nature and value of the entertainment is reasonable in relation to the nature and value of the business relationship with the company and the seniority of the people partaking in the entertainment.

-Where the receipt of a gift or entertainment could create an obligation or expectation that could conflict or be perceived to conflict with your work at Zenitas, it should be refused.
+Where the receipt of entertainment could create an obligation or expectation that could conflict or be perceived to conflict with your work at Claro, it should be refused.

-Conflicts of interest
+Conflict of interest